-Through a combination of face-to-face classes and weekly self-paced course work, the online Master of Legal Studies program enables you to attend Pepperdine School of Law without having to relocate.
+Through a combination of face-to-face classes and weekly self-paced course work, the online Master of Legal Studies program enables you to attend Pepperdine Law without having to relocate.
 The online program can be completed in as few as 16 months.
 No GRE, LSAT, or GMAT scores are required for admission to the program.

 The online Master of Legal Studies program features:

 Customize your learning experience and gain skills in arbitration and mediation by selecting an optional concentration in dispute resolution.
-The Straus Institute at Pepperdine School of Law is ranked the Number 1 law school for dispute resolution by U.S. News & World Report.
+The Straus Institute at Pepperdine Law is ranked the Number 1 law school for dispute resolution by U.S. News & World Report.

 Learn from the same faculty who teach on campus.
 Our law professors are published scholars and legal experts who will mentor you to ensure your success.

 Network and put your skills into practice during residencies on Pepperdine’s campus in Malibu, California, which is ranked as one of the most beautiful in the country by The Princeton Review.